Collection winter 2026 Product ID 141542

 Women's snowboards are narrower, usually softer, and inserts are moved a few millimetres closer to the centre compared to the men's version.

-Another criterion when choosing a new snowboard is also the type of bend, such as camber, rocker, flat and various hybrid bends such as 3D camber, double camber etc. The best way to know the type is to put the snowboard on a flat floor and look at its profile to see where it is bent and which parts of the base are touching the ground.
+Another criterion when choosing a new snowboard is also the type of profile, such as camber, rocker, flat and various hybrid profiles such as CamRock, Flying V etc. The best way to know the type is to put the snowboard on a flat floor and look at its profile to see where it is bent and which parts of the base are touching the ground.

 A beginner will be most comfortable with a rocker that is more forgiving of mistakes.
 The opposite camber bend is better suited for more experienced riders, as it can bite the edge more easily, so it's good to have the snowboard under maximum control, and it has more pop and more precise control over the rocker.
-The flat shape with almost zero flex provides stability in all terrain, but is most used in snowpark.
-The hybrid flex is a combination of camber and rocker together, making it a versatile all-mountain board.
+The flat profile with almost zero camber provides stability in all terrain, but is most used in snowpark.
+The hybrid profile is a combination of camber and rocker together, making it a versatile all-mountain board.
+You can find out more about camber types in our dedicated article.

 The individual components of the snowboard equipment should be balanced.
 High-end snowboard assumes a higher model of bindings and snowboard boots.
 The equipment should be a balanced unit.
 Manufacturers often list recommended combinations of components in their catalogues and websites.